 Thankfully, though, there are warning signs that can let you know if there’s a problem.
 Indeed a measures to take to keep fly infestation away from your home and in their natural habitats.

 A female house fly will lay up to 900 eggs in her lifetime, usually in groups of 75 to 100 in a batch.
-The batches are placed in moist, filthy locations, ideally human or animal waste, and kitchen waste and compost piles.
+The batches are placed in moist, filthy locations.
+Ideally human or animal waste as well as kitchen waste and compost piles.
 This is why fly control services are often required.
 The eggs must stay moist and somewhat warm to hatch.
-The eggs are small, oval-shaped and whitish in color.
+The eggs are small, oval shaped and whitish in color.
 Seeing clusters of these tiny eggs in your home may not mean infestation, but it will after they hatch and pupate.

 Seeing one or two flies does not constitute an infestation; however, seeing several flies, particularly at one time, may be of greater concern.
 Upon hatching from their pupal cocoons, flies will dry for about one hour.
 Pupae that have been in your home will often hatch from these cocoons at the same time, causing an infestation of your home.
 Adults typically live 15 to 25 days, but have been known to live as long as two months.
 The cycle will keep repeating unless the flies are removed, along with eggs, maggots and ideal breeding locations.

 If you have a question for us about flies, feel free to give us.
 Here’s some fly control faqs for you.